perfectcube/react-image-picker/README.md

   // A bool, Can you select multiple images?
   multiple: PropTypes.bool,
   // A function that we call when you pick an image.
 You're passed back:
-  //  • an array of the images that the image picker has chosen so far as the first argument
+  //  • as the first argument, an array of the images that the image picker has chosen so far
-  //  • the image that you clicked on as an object with the following shape as the second argument:
+  //  • as the second argument, the image that you clicked on as an object with the following shape:
   //       src: the image path
   //       index: the position withing props.images where your image exists
   //              ... unless you're using picked && sniffPicked = false then you get -1
-  //  • a boolean letting you know if the last click removed an image from the list as the third argument
+  //  • as the third argument, a boolean letting you know if the last click removed an image from the list
   onPick: PropTypes.func,
   // An array of paths that are pre-chosen.
 If you pass in an array of objects, each with this
   // shape: {src: 'some src', index: some_index}, then we'll persist the index where the chosen